Serpentor: Sunbow

 A later episode, "My Favorite Things", reveals that Serpentor can assume the facial features of those whose DNA are included in his genetic composition.
 In addition, a few more donors to Serpentor's creation are revealed: a Viking warrior known as "Ulrik the Batterer", and the reptilian king "Takshaka" from Indian mythology.
-Throughout season 2, Cobra Commander attempts several times to kill Serpentor through different plots.
+Coincidentally with the latter, Serpentor's Takshaka side can only drink a liquid that is proven acidic to everything else.